solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_00__Getting_Started.md

 # 03 / Getting Started - Setup and Tools

 With a firm understanding of MySQL and other offerings available in Azure, it is time to review how to start using these various services in applications.
-In this section, we explore how to get Azure subscriptions configured and ready to host MySQL applications as well as how to get started developing typical MySQL application types and the various tools to simplify their deployment.
+In this chapter, we explore how to get Azure subscriptions configured and ready to host MySQL applications.
+Common MySQL application types and the various tools to simplify their deployment will reviewed.
+Sample code will make it easier to get started faster and understand high-level concepts.

 ## Azure free account